BarisUmutKizilcelik/hdgcn_repo/README.md

 ## Installation

-Please find installation instructions for PyTorch and PySlowFast in [INSTALL.md](INSTALL.md) and follow the instructions in [DATASET.md](slowfast/datasets/DATASET.md) to prepare the datasets in Kinetics format.
+Please find installation instructions for HDGCN in [README.md](HDGCN/README.md) in HDGCN folder and follow the instructions in [README.md](HDGCN/README.md) to prepare the NTU60 dataset for HDGCN.

 ## Experiments